This post may contain affiliate links. Read our disclosure page for full details.

 We’ve put together a collection of some of Europe’s most romantic destinations, plus resources for more information on each of these wonderful spots.

 Ready to discover those destinations that will make your heart beat faster?
-Here are the most romantic cities and regions across Europe for couples.
+We’ve got the list for you, filled with u7nique and enchanting destinations in Europe for romance and adventure.
+Here are the most romantic cities and regions across Europe for couples to get lost in together.

 Submitted by David Angel, Delve Into Europe